umetzu/AppleScripts/README.md

 # iTunes
 * **iTunesSearchLyrics.scpt**
-Search for any text in Lyrics Tag for the songs in "All" playlist and then put the results on "Search Results" Playlist.
+Filter the songs in the default playlist "All".

 * **iTunesShowLyrics.scpt**
-Display lyrics of selected song, if none then current playing song.
+Show the lyrics for the selected song, or the current playing song.

 #### Installation
 - Copy scripts to `~/Library/iTunes/Scripts/`